gherking/gherking.github.io/index.md

 ## Upcoming features

+* **gherking/environment variables** - to allow usage of environment variables in configuration to control precompilers and their attributes ([gherking#90](https://github.com/gherking/gherking/issues/90))
 * **gherking/jumpstart command** (in progress) - to kick-off usage of GherKing easier ([gherking#66](https://github.com/gherking/gherking/issues/66))
 * **gpc-replacer/built-in tokens** - to add the possibility to use UUID much more easily ([gpc-replacer#4](https://github.com/gherking/gpc-replacer/issues/4))
 * **gherking/Controlling precompiler application** - to control which precompiler is applied to a given feature file or which is not ([gherking#73](https://github.com/gherking/gherking/issues/73))